murilomotomatsu/100-days-of-code/r1-log.md

 ➕ Performed a rollback for some A pages, bringing them back as a new option C.
 ➕ Worked on adjustments for several pages to ensure smooth functionality.

+### R1D40
+Day 40 of #100DaysOfCode 🚀

+Today I,

+➕ Built a Python-based backend to monitor a Redis server.
+➕ The system detects new users, retrieves their data, processes it, and saves the output back into Redis.